-As we approach October 17th one of the biggest discussion topics is whether it will be legal to have marijuana on your flight.
+Ever since weed has been legalized one of the biggest discussion topics has been whether it’s legal to have marijuana on your flight.

 Flying with marijuana has always been a hotly debated topic because of the downsides getting caught always brought — at the very least drug trafficking charges.

-However, that is about to change because Canada won’t have such strict regulation in regards to drug smuggling and trafficking.
+However, that is about to change because Canada won’t have such strict regulation in regard to drug smuggling and trafficking.

 Travelers crossing the Canadian skies will be allowed to possess up to 30 grams of marijuana on themselves during travel, whether it may be by train, bus or plane.

 According to Transport Canada, passengers will be allowed to store their cannabis in either their carry-on or keep it tucked away in their luggage.

 There will always be people who may find this to be an annoyance, and maybe even claim that it’s a hazard to the plane, which is of course completely untrue.

 The whole reason behind lots of substances not being allowed is because they present a fire hazard or some other type of danger to the plane, which is a case with alcohol and deodorants.

 Cannabis is in no way similar to neither of those and, in fact, is more similar to cigarettes or better yet raw tobacco, because you could probably poke someone’s eye out with a cigarette.

 Find the right strain for you